 Even if you’re not going to take your mini fridge on road trips, you should still pay attention to the design of the product.
 For example, depending on the placement of the fridge, you may need its door to swing open in a certain direction.
 Many fridges are designed for right-handed people, so they open from left to right.
 However, plenty of them have reversible doors, so if you’re a lefty, pay attention to that feature while deciding on a fridge.

-1. Cooluli Classic-4L Mini Fridge Electric Cooler and Warmer
+2. Cooluli Classic Ultra-Quiet Mini Fridge with Cooler and Warmer

 Despite its diminutive size, this Cooluli mini fridge is actually one of the most impressive products I’ve come across in my search for the quietest appliance in this category.
-For one, it’s the only product that comes with a decibel measurement for the amount of noise it makes.
 According to the manufacturer, the small fan only makes about 28 decibels of noise — which is basically completely silent.
 If you are looking for a mini fridge to keep in the nursery, you’ve found it!

 In addition to being able to keep your items cool, this fridge can also warm them up.
 On the backside of the fridge, you’ll see a simple switch that will allow you to change between these two modes.
 There are also three charging ports in the back for AC, DC, and USB charging.
 You’ll even be able to power the fridge with a 2 amp power bank since it works with an energy-efficient, high capacity 3 amp cooling chip.